abisop/nuttx-docs/en/platforms/xtensa/esp32/boards/esp32-devkitc/index.md

 Combines the capabilities of the `ble` and `wifi` configurations.
-ESP32 has only one 2.4 GHz ISM band RF module, which is shared by Bluetooth (BT & BLE) and Wi-Fi, so Bluetooth can't receive or transmit data while Wi-Fi is receiving or transmitting data and vice versa.
+ESP32 has only one 2.4 GHz ISM band RF module, which is shared by Bluetooth (BT & BLE) and Wi-Fi, so Bluetooth can\'t receive or transmit data while Wi-Fi is receiving or transmitting data and vice versa.
 Under such circumstances, ESP32 uses the time-division multiplexing method to receive and transmit packets.